panterasbook29/Secure-Coding-DevSecOps-Labs/courseFiles/Section_01-secureCoding_Basics/Lab2.md

 - You should see your script, otherwise unaccesable

 ### Patched code
-- Replace the vulnerable route with a validation + normalization + “stay inside base” check:
+- Add below the vulnerable route, this has a validation + normalization + “stay inside base” check:
 ```
 // SECURE: normalize, validate, and enforce base directory
 app.get('/files/secure', (req, res) => {